noahehall/multicloud/multicloud.md

   - investigate how apps and their underlying services are performing
   - important for troubleshooting the root cause of performance issues and errors

+#### Network Monitoring and Troubleshooting

+- monitor the availability, uptime, operation, and performance of complex networks
+- reduce the mean time to repair and recover and solve real-time network performance issues.
+- key tasks:
+  - Tracking and analyzing network components and the connections between them
+  - Surveilling different data layers, network endpoints, and links
+  - the health and performance of network interfaces for their faults helps to diagnose, optimize, and manage various network resources
+    - provide historical data and establish a baseline
+    - important for forensic analysis to identify the root cause after incidents.
+  - Data in the form of tables, charts, graphs, dashboards, and reports.

+##### general process

+- monitoring devices and network components
+  - identify performance metrics to be monitored
+  - deterime the monitoring interval:
+    - the frequency at which network devices are polled to identify performance and availability status
+  - choosing the right protocols for devices & network components
+    - SNMP: simple network management protocol
+    - HTTP: hyper text trasnfer protocol
+    - TCP: transmission control protocol
+    - IP: internet protocol
+    - ICMP: internet control message protocol
+    - WMI: windows management instrumentation
+  - set proactive thresholds
+  - alert, alert, alert!Network Monitoring and Troubleshooting
+- monitoring applications, services and resources: use a tool that will get you 90% there
+  - record performance-related metrics appropriate for the service: e.g. db transactions, slow queries, i/o latency, http request throughput, service latency, etc
+    - Identify metrics that matter for your workload and record them.
+    - Identify the target, measurement approach, and priority to build alarms and notifications to proactively address performance-related issues.
+  - analyze metrics when events/incidents occur
+    - monitoring dashboards or reports to understand and diagnose the impact.
+    - write use cases for your architecture, include performance requirements and incident responses.
+  - establish KPIs to measure workload performance
+    - Identify the key performance indicators (KPIs) that indicate whether the workload is performing as intended.
+    - Document the performance experience of customers, and use these requirements to establish your KPIs
+  - use monitoring to generate alarm-based notifications
+    - using your KPIs, a monitoring system should automatically alert when measurements are outside of the baseline.
+  - review metrics at regular intervals
+    - review the metrics collected to identify which metrics were key in addressing issues
+    - Also ask which additional metrics would help to identify, address, or prevent issues.
+  - monitor and alarm proactively
+    - Use KPIs, combined with monitoring and alerting systems, to proactively address performance-related issues.

+##### diagnostic tools

+- always need to be compared against historical baseline of network performance
+- ping: some service providers have ping (ICMP echo packets) disabled by default, or cant be enabled at all
+- traceroute: uses successive echo packets to display the path to the destination and the response time of each hop.
+- Speedtest: useful in evaluating the performance of your internet access.
+- packet analyzers: aka packet sniffers; logs each packet it intercepts, decodes the packet, and presents the values of the various fields within the packet for examination.
+- benching tools: measure throughput and bandwidth;
+  - iperf/iperf3: tools for active measurements of the maximum achievable bandwidth on IP networks
+    - supports tuning of various parameters related to timing, buffers, and protocols (TCP, UDP, SCTP with IPv4 and IPv6)
+  - extrahop: monitoring solution for security, network performance, and the cloud
+  - netperf: a CLI tool similar to iPerf that measures throughput and benchmarking speeds.

+##### common networking metrics

+- bandwidth capacity: the maximum data transmission rate possible on a network
+  - measures the theoretical limit of data transfer
+  - For optimal network operations, you want to get as close to your maximum bandwidth as possible without reaching critical levels
+  - indicates that your network is sending as much data as it can within a period of time, but isn’t being overloaded.
+- throughput: measures your network’s actual data transmission rate
+  - measures the units such as megabyte or gigabyte per second of data packets that are successfully being sent.
+  - a high bandwidth connection but low throughput, that's an indicator of an underlying problem
+- latency: delay between requesting data and when that data is finished being delivered.
+  - Consistent delays or odd spikes in delay time indicate a major performance issue
+- packet loss: examines how many data packets are dropped during data transmissions on your network
+  - The more data packets that are lost, the longer it takes for a data request to be fulfilled
+  - A network’s TCP interprets when packets are dropped and takes steps to ensure that data packets can still be transmitted;
+- retransmission: is when packets are lost, The network needs to retransmit them to complete a data request.
+  - retransmission rate lets your enterprise know how often packets are being dropped, which is an indication of congestion on your network.
+  - analyze retransmission delay (or the time it takes for a dropped packet to be retransmitted) to understand how long it takes your network to recover from packet loss.
+- availability: i.e. uptime, the percentage of time the network is available.
+  - can never guarantee 100 percent availability, but you want to be aware of any downtime that happens on your network that you weren’t expecting
+- connectivity: whether the connections between the nodes on your network are working properly
+  - jitter: a variation in delay or disruption that occurs while data packets travel across the network.
+  - congestion: occurs when network devices are unable to send the equivalent amount of traffic they receive.
+- response times: measures the time it takes for a server to respond to a data request with application data

+##### fault monitoring:

+- when a system polls registered devices at established intervals to verify if they respond
+- this is the simplest form of network monitoring

+##### performance monitoring:

+- collects detailed information to help determine possible reasons for poor network performance
+- simulate real user traffic
+- establish a network performance baseline measurement for each segment of a network
+- deploy monitoring agents to constantly monitor network performance
+- automated alerts when thresholds are breached

+##### capacity monitoring

+- monitor the users, applications, and other services on your network to see if one or many are draining the network

+##### Application Performance Optimization

+- monitoring and troubleshooting of performance issues with applications
+- permits applications to evaluate the network API communication from the application perspective

+##### Automated Alerts

+- When there are issues, you should be alerted immediately, either through:
+  - on-screen displays
+  - Text and emails automatically generated by the network monitoring solution
+- every alert should contain
+  - when a problem occured and which threshold is being approached/breached
+  - information to identify the device

 ### observability

 - the extent to which a system can be monitored